warmlyyours/kri/content/post/24-Incredible-Examples-of-Luxury-Faucets.md

 14. [Franke Ff20650](https://www.houzz.com/products/franke-ff20650-bernadine-single-handle-kitchen-faucet-prvw-vr~120409497)
 {{< postImage "Franke Ff20650" "/img/24sinks/franke.jpg" "/img/24sinks/franke.jpg" >}}

 All the front side boldly formed specially of stainless steel.
 An  platinum chrome finish encapsulates the sink's mechanisms.
 Clearing your work space with a high-arch gooseneck.
-The minimalist design leaves much to be desired.
+The minimalist design leaves nothing to be desired.
 Exactly the kind of faucet you'd want cleaning plates after a great wolfing down of delicious meals shared together.
 Prized for its sleek design and reliable performance.

 15. [Moen 7594EC](https://amzn.to/3AaZsgv)